-B&R Enclosures uses 316 stainless steels designed to maximise the longevity of the enclosure.
+B&R Enclosures uses 316 stainless steel designed to maximise the longevity of the enclosure.
 For our stainless steel industrial enclosures, the careful selection of materials and ﬁnish has given us some of the longest lasting products available in the market, despite the arduous nature of the application.

 316 stainless steel has virtually the same mechanical and physical characteristics as the lower 304 grade but it has much better corrosion resistance, particularly to pitting corrosion in chloride environments.
-This type of corrosion is common in the Australian environment both by the coast and inland where ground water salinity can be high.
+This type of corrosion is common in the Australian environment, both by the coast and inland where ground water salinity can be high.
 B&R Enclosures further enhance this corrosion resistance by using an N4 surface finish and working within the guidelines of ASSDA when manufacturing our stainless enclosures.

 Grade 316 is often used in construction and resists ordinary rusting in virtually all architectural applications.
 It is often chosen for more aggressive environments such as sea-front buildings and fittings on wharves and piers.
 It is also resistant to most food processing environments, can be readily cleaned, resists organic chemicals, dye stuffs and a wide variety of inorganic chemicals.